therufs/blackjack/README.md

 Command-line blackjack game.
+$ ruby -I. game.rb

+Run tests:
+$ rake

+====

 Card and Hand are Comparable.
 Hand and Deck are Enumerable.
+Player and Dealer inherit from Person; at present this is entirely cosmetic.

 TODO:

 * write UI tests for round
-* write tests for game
+* more tests for game
-* implement bets & iteration
-* bug fixes
 * change "dealer" to "house"
-* improve action encapsulation to player & dealer
-* fix attr_accessor locations
-* write load tests for ace recursions
-** write load test for getting e.g. a bunch of 2s
-* figure out what's up with things getting replaced with jacks
+* figure out what's up with things getting replaced with jacks (or aces...?)
 * put lib code into /lib
 * get rid of unused class files
-* change "dealer has" to "dealer shows"
-* @values = values.reduce(0, :+)
+* clean up comments
+* pacify Rubocop

 General improvements: